What is a program, and why do we need a program?

 What is the JIT compiler in Java?

-JIT is Just in time compiler, which converts the byte code into understandable instructions at runtime that can be sent to the processor directly for execution.
+JIT is Just in time compiler, which converts the byte code into understandable instructions at runtime that is send to the processor directly for execution.
 In other words, the JIT compiler converts byte code into machine code.

 What is “public static void main()” in Java?

 Here, ‘public’ is access, ‘static’ is the nature, ‘void’ is the return type and ‘main’ is the method.
 This main method is nothing but an entry-point function.
-The execution of all the java programs is controlled by JVM, which calls the main method to get it started.
+The JVM controls the execution of all the programs, also calls the main method to start the execution.